-The city is an important transport and logistic juncture on Trans-Siberian railway, a large industrial center.
-Ekaterinburg is located in central part of Eurasia, 1667 km from Moscow.
+Ekaterinburg or Yekaterinburg, from 1942 till 1991 - Sverdlovsk, is the fourth largest city in Russia (after Moscow, St. Petersburg and Novosibirsk), the capital of the Sverdlovsk region.
+It is an important transport and logistic hub on the Trans-Siberian Railway, a large industrial center, located in the central part of Eurasia, 1,667 km from Moscow.

 Several matches of FIFA World Cup 2018 will be held in Ekaterinburg.

 The population of Ekaterinburg is about 1,428,000 (2015), the area - 491 sq. km.

 The phone code - +7 343, the postal codes - 620000-620920.

 In spring 1723, by the emperor Peter’s I decree, construction of the largest in Russia iron producing plant began on the banks of the Iset River.
 Ekaterinburg was built as the capital of the mining region spread on a huge territory on both sides of the Urals, in Europe and Asia.

 After completion of construction, Ekaterinburg plant overcame in technological equipment all other metallurgical plants not only in the country, but in the world.